 When it is employed in a more directly sociological way, the idea of crisis (or contradiction) refers, as J. Habermas points out, to the clash between systems integration and social integration.
-The current crisis has been seen as marked by the domination of neodevelopment liberalism and the of financialization, which has been one of its most celebrated outgrowths.
-More concretely, a solid prerequisite outcome itself - an of financialization - has been the tremendous expansion of credit, particularly since the late 1990s.
+The current crisis has been seen as marked by the domination of neoliberalism and the development financialization, which has been one of its most celebrated outgrowths.
+More concretely, a solid itself prerequisite - an outcome financialization - has been the tremendous expansion of credit, particularly since the late 1990s.
 Greece too, as a country, took advantage of this.
-It borrowed with low interest, but most heavily, to finance welfare, infrastructures, education, and for other purposes too.
+It borrowed with low interest, but most heavily, to finance welfare, infrastructures. education, and for other purposes too.